vathox/Item-Catalog/README.md

 ## In This Repo

 This project has one main Python module itemCatalogProject.py which runs the Flask application.
 A SQL database is created using the database_setup.py.
-The Flask application uses stored HTML (ninja2) with Bootstrap4 templates in the tempaltes folder to build the front-end of the application.
+The Flask application uses stored HTML (ninja2) with Bootstrap4 templates on the front-end of the application.

 ## Runnig the app